emmanuel1-byte/emmanuel1-byte/README.md

+---

 # Emmanuel Hilary

-Infra, DevOps, Cloud, AI, Data.
-That's the playground.

-I treat systems like cities.
-You don't pour concrete first and figure out the roads later — you decide where the water flows, where the power runs, where things connect.
-Then you build.
+Backend engineer moving toward AI infrastructure — inference and serving.

+I currently build backend systems in production.
+The direction I'm moving is the layer underneath AI: how models actually get served — fast, cheap, reliably, at load.
+That's the work I'm learning toward.

-Most of my work is that part.
-The decisions before the decisions.
-Where the load lands.
+I'm interested in what happens before the first request lands.
+Where the load goes.
 What fails first when something fails.
-What it costs you in eighteen months that nobody is thinking about today.
+Why GPUs sit at 30% utilization while the bill doesn't.

 ---

+### Where I am now

+Backend engineering — APIs, schemas, services.
+The fundamentals that carry over: distributed systems thinking, debugging under pressure, designing things that don't fall over when they meet real traffic.

-### What I'm into
+### Where I'm going

-**Infra & DevOps** — the wiring underneath everything.
-Pipelines, environments, the parts that decide whether deploys are calm or cursed.
+**Inference & serving** — the layer between a trained model and a real user.
+Batching, scheduling, KV cache, quantization.
+The trade-offs between throughput and tail latency.

+**Serving runtimes** — vLLM, TensorRT-LLM, TGI.
+Autoscaling that tracks load.
+Multi-model routing.
+GPU utilization that isn't quietly wasted.

-**Cloud** — provisioning, networking, and the architectural choices that quietly decide your bill six months from now.
+**Cloud & systems underneath** — provisioning, networking, the architectural choices that quietly decide your bill six months from now.

-**AI** — building with it properly.
-Pipelines, retrieval, integrating it into real systems instead of bolting a chatbot onto a homepage.

-**Data** — schemas, flows, the foundation that decides whether anything on top of it is actually useful.
+**Pipelines around the model** — retrieval, caching, the parts that decide whether the model is fast because it's fast or fast because most requests never reach it.

 ---

 ### How I move

-I want to be properly good at all of it — infra, data, AI, cloud.
-The interesting problems sit between these things, not inside one of them.
+The interesting problems in inference sit between layers — between the model and the runtime, between the runtime and the scheduler, between the scheduler and the hardware.
+I'm working toward being properly good across that whole stack, not stuck at one slice of it.

 ---

 ### Reach me
 [GitHub](https://github.com/emmanuel1-byte) · [LinkedIn](https://www.linkedin.com/in/emmanuel-hilary-7309453a2) · [emmanuelhilary.contact@gmail.com](mailto:emmanuelhilary.contact@gmail.com)

+---